defanor/pgxhtml/README.md

 parameters.
-The documents they get applied to are either the results of SQL queries (which are expected to return a single XML document, using `query_to_xml` or similar functions), or error documents (which contain error details) in case of an SQL error.
+The documents they get applied to are either the results of SQL queries (which are expected to return a single XML document, using `query_to_xml` or similar functions), or error documents (which contain error details) in case of an error.

 The XSLTs are taken from `XSLT_DIR`, using file name from the URL query, with its extension changed to `xsl`.